How to recognise and manage your emotions

 Chances are, however, that you struggle with one or more of these areas.
 Most of us are a work-in-progress 🙂

 Today I will focus on one of these that often gets overlooked.
 That is: how to recognise and manage our emotions.

 What are emotions?

+Before you can recognise and manage your emotions, you need to understand what emotions actually are.
 Emotions are both a physiological response to a situation and a cognitive state.

 However, emotions also come about because of a complex set of beliefs, habitual thinking, memory and cultural expectations.
-Guilt, for example, is a complex emotion that is at least partly rooted in how we are raised.
+Guilt, for example, is a complex emotion that is (at least partly) rooted in how we are raised.

 Emotions can tell us important things about our environment and situation.
 Chronic feelings of sadness, fear, anxiety or anger may indicate there’s something wrong with our life.
 Maybe we are in a stressful job, maybe we are in an abusive relationship, or maybe we are lonely and haven’t noticed.